 The Final Race

-Most final racing events start with a field of 10-20 Extreme Powerboats with pilots representing different countries, mostly the US.
+The Main Final racing event starts with a field of approximately10 Powerboats with pilots representing different states in the US.
 The field races on a course of 4 pins or buoys and are generally 1/2 to 3/4 mile in distance.
 Boats are lined up on a dock and are set going from a dead start, all at once.
-The total number of laps range between 20 and 30, and last for approximately 30 minutes, while offering a continuous and exciting racing experience.
+The total number of laps range between 20 and 30, and last for approximately 20 minutes, while offering a continuous and exciting racing experience.
 Safety is guaranteed by the Official Rescue Team that is made up of professional rescue personnel, divers and medics.
 The weekend is supervised by the Official Race Committee.

 The first driver past the checkered flag after completing the proscribed number of laps in the least amount of time without earning any penalties is the winner.
 The remainder of the field is judged on their positions on the race course after the winning boat is declared.
 Official results are posted at the conlusion of technical inspection.